NTFS vs exFAT vs FAT32 vs APFS: Differences Explanation

 2. Volume/File Size Limit

-NTFS supports files larger than 4 GB.
-No file size limitations.
+NTFS supports files larger than 4 GB and has no file size limitations.

 exFAT also supports files larger than 4 GB and has no realistic file or partition size limits.

 FAT32 supports files smaller than 4 GB.
-It can’t create drive partitions larger than 32 GB on Windows.
+And it can’t create drive partitions larger than 32 GB on Windows.

 APFS supports file sizes up to 8EiB.